 Pinch (d8) and hand welder (d6)

-Public House. £6 for a Kelp Burger and a pint of sour ale.
-A colourful dive bar on a floating raft among speckled, rocky islands (the rocks and roof are home to a flock of puffins).
-The owner, Angel, is plotting the destruction of the Booth Fuel Refinery Company, and uses his bar as the secret headquarters for a militant crew of werepuffin spies.
+Public House. £6 for a tuna burger and a pint of sour ale.
+A colourful dive bar on a floating raft among speckled, rocky islands (all of it home to a flock of puffins).
+The owner, Angel, plots the destruction of the Booth Fuel Refinery Company and uses his bar as the secret headquarters for a militant crew of werepuffin spies and tight-lipped evangelicals from the Church of the Deep.

 Werepuffin HP 12